Ana, first named Atlantic storm of 2021, forms near Bermuda - WTMJ

-Ana was located about 175 miles (280 kilometers) northeast of Bermuda with maximum sustained winds of 45 mph (75 kph), the hurricane center said in an 11 a.m. advisory.
-It was moving west at 3 mph (almost 5 kph).
+Ana was located about 205 miles (330 kilometers) northeast of Bermuda with maximum sustained winds of 40 mph (65 kph), the hurricane center said in a 5 p.m. advisory.
+It was moving west at almost 5 mph (7 kph).

-The system was expected to continue its slow and erratic motion, and then dissipate in a few days, forecasters said.
+The system was expected to continue its slow and erratic motion, and then dissipate by Monday, forecasters said.

 Ana was the first named storm in the Atlantic this year, though hurricane season doesn’t officially start until June 1.
 Meteorologists expect the 2021 season to be busy, but not as crazy as the record-breaking 2020 season.